 I understand that learning is non-linear and cyclical, and I hope that you continue to draw from what we discussed in this class even after the semester has ended.
-You will have the opportunity to retake exams within 48 hours, upon my discretion.
+You will have the opportunity to retake multiple-choice exams within 48 hours, upon my discretion.
 Your final score will be the average of your two attempts.
+This does not apply to essay quizzes.